apache/superset/docs/usertutorial.rst

 .. image:: images/usertutorial/filter_on_origin_country.png

-Finally, select **Save**, naming the chart as Tutorial Filter, add the chart to our existing Tutorial Dashboard and then **Save & go to dashboard**.
+Finally, select **Save**, name the chart as Tutorial Filter, add the chart to our existing Tutorial Dashboard and then **Save & go to dashboard**.
 Once on the Dashboard, try using the filter to show only those flights that departed from the United Kingdom – you will see the